JoshuaPetherick/Final_Year_Project/README.md

 # Anti-Latency
 ## What is Anti-Latency?
-Anti-Latency is a multiplayer game, made using the Monogame framework, which allows users to simulate and compare the latency techniques Client-side predicition and Server Reconcilliation.
+Anti-Latency is a multiplayer game, created using the Monogame framework, which allows users to simulate and compare the latency techniques Client-side predicition and Server Reconcilliation.

 ## What is a Latency Technique?
-A latency technique is an algorithm designed to handle or mask the delay caused by packet latency between the server and the client.
+A latency technique is an algorithm designed to handle or mask the delay caused by packet latency between the server and the client (Or client to client if using a Peer-to-Peer network).
 Without these techniques users would experience the serious issues that latency causes.

 ## How does it simulate them?
 A set-able (Millisecond) timer has been created to allow users to measure the severance that a certain delay causes.
-It also allows users to create a local server, that other users can connect to, and see if they can feel the effects that latency has on their actual multiplayer experience (If they feel any at all).
+The game also allows users to create a local server which other users can connect to and see if they can feel the effect that latency has on an actual multiplayer session.

 ## Requirements
 This was created using Visual Studio 2015 (Community edition) and Monogame framework (v3.4).
 These can be downloaded from: